Navigation

 What does the evidence say?

-Dynamic stretching is recommended for running warm ups and works your muscles and joints through their full range of movement.
+Dynamic stretching is recommended for running warmups.
+This is because they work your muscles and joints through their full range of movement.
 This can help you to run more efficiently afterwards.
 Researchers have also noticed that runners who do dynamic stretching before a run can keep their pace for longer than those who don’t.

 An effective cool down should focus more on static stretching.
 This is when you hold muscles in a fixed position for 30 seconds or more, increasing your flexibility.
-Static stretching is not encouraged for warm up routines because it has been linked to injury.
+Static stretching is not encouraged for warm up routines because it has been linked to an increased risk of injury.

 Pre-run warm up exercises

-This short and mainly dynamic stretching routine focuses on the muscles you use during running.
-It should take 5 to 10 minutes and activates those large muscle groups in preparation for your run.
+This short, dynamic stretching routine focuses on the muscles you use during running.
+It should take 5 to 10 minutes and activates the large muscle groups you need when running.
 These include:

 • the group of muscles in the front of your thigh (quads)